alpacaaa/peanocoin/README.markdown

 To get some coins, you have to mine blocks.
 Reward is currently set at `100` coins for the miner.
 So when you boot a new node, either `/mine-block` or `/transfer` some coins from another node.

+Take a look at the integration tests if you want to see how nodes are booted up and how they interact over the network.

+### API

 ##### `/`

 Gives you an overview of the node state.

 - `address` This is your node public address (ie. the address other peers will use to transfer coins to you).

 - `blockchain` Contains all the blocks known by this node.

 - `memPool` Transactions that are yet to be mined are held in the mempool.

 - `peers` Known peers (other nodes)

 ##### `/boot?ip=other-node-ip`